 • Place blame on someone else

 • Try to negotiate salary (unless the meeting is explicitly for this purpose)

 • Shirk responsibilities

 How do you write a bad performance review?

-It's an awkward and difficult position when you have to deliver a bad performance review as a manager.
+and difficult position when you have to deliver a bad performance review as a manager.
 The most important thing to remember is to focus on the employee's performance, not their character.
 Also, if there are glaring issues, bring them up before the performance review — don't wait to spring it on them.

 Use examples to point to help the employee understand her mistakes and what to do differently, and then work out a plan for improvement together.
 The employee should offer their own suggestions, so it's not just you telling them what to do.
 Make note if they seem to be putting in real effort toward improvement.